 Loss of body condition is one of the most common problems an owner encounters with a geriatric horse.
-This is especially true with the ‘hard-keeper’ breeds, such as Thoroughbreds.
-Older horses cannot easily gain lost weight and become more susceptible to disease and cold when thin.
+Older horses cannot easily gain lost weight and become more susceptible to disease and adverse weather when thin.
 The main causes of poor body condition are poor teeth, parasitism (worms) and reduced gut function.
-Your veterinary surgeon will be able to provide further advice on these conditions and ways to control or prevent them.

 For a horse not under veterinary supervision a condition score below 2 is unacceptable.
 The horse should not be worked and should be placed on a sufficent and appropriate feeding programme to raise its condition score.

 If you are concerned regarding the body condition of your horse, please don’t hesitate to get in touch.